-This course will provide an opportunity for fellows to share their Practicum experiences and to explore the ethical and practical challenges to women exercising leadership in a variety of organizations including community groups, non-profit organizations, law, legal education, business, the judiciary, government and related societal sectors.
-Class readings and discussion will focus on the practical impediments to women in assuming leadership roles.
+This course, required for and available only to students who have been selected as Rose Zetzer Fellows, will provide an opportunity for students to explore the ethical and practical challenges to women exercising leadership in a variety of organizations including community groups, non-profit organizations, law, legal education, business, the judiciary, government and related societal sectors.
+Class readings and discussion focus on the structual barriers to women assuming leadership roles.
 Women lawyers who have achieved leadership positions will participate in the workshop and share their perspectives on the pressures, obstacles and dilemmas they faced in achieving their positions.
-Course requirements will include short research/writing assignments and class presentations.
+Course requirements include class presentations and a research paper.

-Students who are accepted into the Women, Leadership & Equality Program as Fellows may earn academic credit by working for governmental and non-profit national or local organizations that focus on policy or legal issues affecting women.
-Students spend 12 or more hours per week during the semester working under the supervision of lawyers in these organizations on policy initiatives or providing direct legal services to women.
-Placements may include national organizations like the National Women’s Law Center and local organizations like the House of Ruth, as well as state and federal agencies administering programs that advance women’s social and legal equality and foster women in positions of leadership.
+WLE externs may earn academic credit by working for governmental and non-profit national or local organizations that focus on providing legal assistance to women or that work on policy issues affecting women.
+Students spend 12 hours (3 credits) or 16 hours (4 credits) per week during the semester working under the supervision of lawyers in these organizations on policy initiatives or providing direct legal services to women.
+Placements may include national organizations like the National Women’s Law Center and local organizations like the House of Ruth,the Tahirih Justice Center and the Women's Law Center of Maryland, as well as state and federal agencies administering programs that advance women’s social and legal equality.
+Grading is on a Credit/No Credit basis.

 This course is a requirement for students enrolled in the Women, Leadership and Equality Externship.